surjit/jpauli.github.io/_carew/posts/2015-04-16-segmentation-fault.md

 But such compaction algorithm is really heavy for CPU, and in the meantime, no user process may be given the CPU : the OS is fully working reorganizing its physical memory, thus the system becomes unusable.

-Segments show real weaknesses, thus there is a need to enhance their capabilities and fix those flaws : this is done by another even more concept : memory paging; and we'll stop here for our article ;-)
+Memory segmentation addresses lots of problems about memory management and multitasking, but they also show real weaknesses.
+Thus, there is a need to enhance the segmentation capabilities and fix those flaws : this is done by another concept : *memory paging*; but we'll stop here for our article.

 ## Conclusion